liwenbo912/rac_workshop/README.md

     pip install -r requirements.txt # See the below requirement for difference hardware and OS.
     ```

 ### Requirements Files

-Choose the appropriate requirements file for your platform:
+Select the requirements file that matches your operating system and hardware:

 - **Windows (CPU):** `requirements.txt`
 - **Windows (CUDA 12.8):** `requirements-cuda.txt`